-Image in the public domain.
+Image in the public domain

 The Chinese Exclusion Act of 1882 prevented all immigration of Chinese laborers.
 Chinese immigrants were detained at Angel Island in San Francisco Bay at the turn of the 20th century because of the Exclusion Act.
-This Public Radio Story describes the Chinese poetry carved on the walls of a detention barracks by Angel Island detainees.
+This audio story describes the Chinese poetry carved on the walls of a detention barracks by Angel Island detainees.
 Their poetry tells a story of humiliation and mistreatment of innocent Chinese people trying to start a new life or join loved ones already in the United States.

 Story Length: 6:29

 Socrative users can import these questions using the following code: SOC-1234

 Language Identification Organizer

 The United States is a nation of immigrants.
 European immigrants in the late 1800s populated our nation and were granted citizenship upon entry.
 The immigration system has changed dramatically since, and America’s borders are no longer open to all.
 Hostility towards immigrants has led to a crackdown on illegal immigration in various states.
 Arizona’s Support Our Law Enforcement and Safe Neighborhood Act, commonly known as SB 1070, was passed in 2010 and became the strictest anti-immigration measure in recent history.
 Listen to learn how this law has impacted Arizona and its immigrants.

 Ellis Island is the symbol of immigrants in our nation.
 This small island is where the ancestors of millions of Americans entered the United States, and many of their descendants often remember their immigrant past with pride.
 But many Americans do not know what their ancestors experienced upon arriving in the United States and starting their next big journey in a new land.
 Listen to this story to learn about the first immigrant to enter the United States through Ellis Island and how a case of mistaken identity kept her story buried.